A Complete Guide to Total Productive Maintenance

 6. Education and training

-This pillar emphasizes the continual education and training of all employees to ensure their proper understanding and implementation of TPM.
-Therefore:
+TPM is a people-centered approach, relying heavily on the knowledge, attitude, and engagement of all company staff.
+This pillar emphasizes the continual education and training of all employees to ensure their understanding and participation in TPM.

-- Managers must understand their role in quality-improvement
+- Managers understanding their role in quality-improvement

 7. TPM in the office

-Requiring administration and management to practice principles breaks down silo mentalities and develops interdepartmental cooperation.
+Requiring administration and management to practice TPM principles breaks down silo mentalities and develops interdepartmental cooperation.
 It also ensures a larger pool of expertise for cross-functional teams needed to implement other pillars, such as focused improvement or quality maintenance.

 8. Health, safety, and the environment